 - Plan, i.e. who will do what by when, how much will it cost, what will it replace, how to tackle the big risks, first customers, and similar things;

 - Feedback and Stats, i.e. statements of customers you talked to about what’s so great about the story, scores like net promoter value, etc.

 Business Model Canvas, Lean Canvas, NABC as well as company specific idea sheets are just a few ways to manage the information of a pitch.

-The answers to #2 gave it away. in order to have a powerful story you need to work on it.
+In order to have a powerful story you need to work on it.
 Tell it, explore it, prototype it, test it, learn and reshape it.
 And be ready to change any part of the story, even the headline.